-The Christina School District Board of Education (the "Board") adopts the following policy in order to assure the Christina School District's (the "District") compliance with the Domestic Violence Coordinating Council and Delaware Code, Title 14, Chapter 41, § 4112E.
+The Christina School District Board of Education (the "Board") adopts the following policy in order to assure the Christina School District's (the "District") compliance with the Domestic Violence Coordinating Council and Delaware Code, Title 14, Chapter 41, § 4166.ls.

 II.
-ISSUE

-This policy was drafted by counsel to meet the State's requirement of the Teen Dating Violence and Sexual Assault Act.
-Counsel has drafted this policy for sixteen districts including Christina.
+ISSUE: This policy was drafted to meet the State's requirement of the Teen Dating Violence and Sexual Assault Act.

 III.
-POLICY
+POLICY: